xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/3 Intune App Deployment.md

 **Description:**
 This PowerShell script is designed to facilitate the management of Microsoft Intune applications across multiple tenants.
 It automates tasks such as the addition of new tenants, executing operations on existing tenants, and handling application installations.
 The script features a user-friendly interface to guide administrators through various options, including adding a new tenant, running actions on a specific tenant, or applying operations across all tenants.

-Key functionalities include:

 	- Initialization of variables and preparation of the environment, including defining paths for storing applications and credentials.
 	- Installation of necessary PowerShell modules for Azure AD, Microsoft Graph, and Intune application management.
 	- Dynamic downloading and importing of a custom module for Intune Win32 application management across multiple tenants.
 	- A user interaction section to capture the administrator's intent, whether it's to add a new tenant, operate on an existing one, or execute actions across all tenants.
 	- For new tenants, the script supports the creation of an Azure AD application, generating a self-signed certificate, and configuring necessary permissions through Microsoft Graph for comprehensive application management.
 	- For existing tenants, it enables the selection of a specific tenant or all tenants and processes applications based on pre-defined criteria in CSV files.
 	- Comprehensive error handling and validation checks to ensure smooth script execution and user decisions.
 	- Final report generation that summarizes the operations performed and their outcomes.

 ---